 At the end of this period, UKVI will carry out a compliance visit.
 If it can be shown that all of the requirements of the action plan have been met, the sponsor’s A-rating will be re-instated however if this is not the case, the licence will be revoked.

 There are a large number of instances where UKVI will mandatorily revoke a sponsor’s licence.
-These include where a sponsor has provided false information to support its application, has employed a migrant that does not meet the relevant skill level and failures in respect of carrying out the Resident Market Labour Test.
+These include where a sponsor has provided false information to support its application or has employed a migrant that does not meet the relevant skill level.

-If a sponsor licence is revoked, this will be effective across all tiers and categories under which the sponsor is registered, meaning that all sponsored workers will no longer be sponsored and will have their visas curtailed.
+If a sponsor licence is revoked, this will be effective across all routes under which the sponsor is registered, meaning that all sponsored workers will no longer be sponsored and will have their visas curtailed.
 The sponsor must also take steps to end their employment.

 If the revocation is mandatory, the sponsor cannot appeal the decision and will not be able to re-apply until a cooling off period has come to an end.
 The only option for organisations to have their licences reinstated is to pursue judicial review through the courts.